nc534/DollarsBankFullStack/DollarsBank-back-end/README.md

 ## Encryption

-The only variable that is ever encrypted is Customer.password, and the only time it is expected to be unencrypted is on Customer registration, at which point the encryption is applied.
-After that, all operations which take the password must use the encrypted variant.
+The encryption is meant to prevent malicious entities from knowing a Customer's password, and so is applied to the password after registration and login.
+Consequently these two operations do not require the input password to be encrypted, however Customer deletion does.